philbooth/complexity-report/README.md

 ### Roadmap

-The current plan is
+The short-term plan is
-to write heaps more different output formats, including CI-compatible ones and maybe visualisation-compatible ones, then just focus on improving the calculations by throwing more and more test cases together.
-I also need to look at opening more options up for external configuration.
+to write more output formats
+and open up lots more options
+for external configuration of the analysis.

+I also need to spend some time throwing more complex test cases at it, to flush out all of the edge cases that I'm probably not yet handling.
+To this end,
+it would be great to hear from people that have run the tool against their own codebases.
+The bigger and uglier, the better! `:)`
+If you spot any issues,
+please raise them in the [tracker].

-If you think there's anything else I should look at, please raise an issue or, even better, implement it and submit a pull request! :)
+If you think there's anything else I should look at, please raise an issue or, even better, feel free to implement it and submit a pull request! `:)`

 ### Dependencies